 Regional summits help business leaders make the connection between early childhood investments and developing a competitive 21st Century workforce; provide opportunities to network with peers who share their commitment to the future; and engage them to advocate for state policies that encourage the successful development of young children, support their families, and further economic vitality.Full list of of past state summits

 In addition to national and state events, we also want to highlight other events that help to disemminate the newest research on early childhood and spur discussion and action on investments in young children.
 These include the Kauffman PAES Project on Early Childhood Finance Innovation; our Invest in Kids working group meetings; as well as events hosted by outside organizations.

-This event is designed to assist public sector finance, private investment, legal professionals, and representatives from philanthropy, policy, and service providers understand and develop innovative alternative financing mechanisms to fund early childhood programs – often referred to as Pay for Success (PFS) contracts or Social Impact Bonds (SIBs).Full list of past events
+This event, to be held in Charlotte, NC on March 27-28, 2014, is designed to assist public sector finance, private investment, legal professionals, and representatives from philanthropy, policy, and service providers understand and develop innovative alternative financing mechanisms to fund early childhood programs – often referred to as Pay for Success (PFS) contracts or Social Impact Bonds (SIBs).Full list of past events

 This event, hosted by the U.S. Chamber of Commerce and the Center for American Progress brought together business leaders, policy makers, and experts in the early childhood field to discuss the importance of investing in early childhood education today.
 Included in the event were ReadyNation advisory board members William Canary, President and CEO of the Business Council for Alabama, and John Pepper, former CEO, Procter and Gamble.